 Data on the Indigenous status of carers are scarce, as noted in the 2009 Inquiry into better support for carers report (HRSCFCHY 2009).
 One of the main sources of such data is the 2006 Census of Population and Housing, which was the first Census to collect information on the number of carers aged 15 and over in Australia (ABS 2008b).
 These data suggest that there were about 32,600 Indigenous carers (aged 15 and over) of people with a disability, long-term illness or problems associated with old age living in the community, with 14% of Indigenous women and 9% of Indigenous men having such caring responsibilities (ABS & AIHW 2008).
-After adjusting for differences in the age structures of the Indigenous and non-Indigenous people to be caring for another person with disability, long-term illness or problems related to old age.
+After adjusting for differences in the age structures of the Indigenous and non-Indigenous populations, the Census data suggest that Indigenous people were more likely than non-Indigenous people to be caring for another person with disability, long-term illness or problems related to old age.
 Note that the Census data cannot be used to specifically identify carers of people with dementia.